ryan-l-robinson/tech.ryanrobinson.ca/content/posts/2024/podcasts.md

 I'm tempted by the "You're Wrong About" family, because they are so cheap to get the bonuses, and I do kind of want to encourage that model.

 I'm likely going to subscribe for the extra classes from either Homebrewed Christianity or Bible for Normal People.
-But it's probably a bit too much to try to do both of them at the same time, so maybe I go for a year of B4NP and then a year of Homebrewed.
+But it's probably a bit too much (both in money and in time to keep up) to do both of them at the same time, so maybe I go for a year of B4NP and then a year of Homebrewed.

 I'm likely going the other way on sports, cutting back significantly because there are just too many of them with too many surveillance ads, and if I have to cut something to make some time, those are the most obvious to go.